nzdavidv/pages/_posts/2025-07-16-StoraLinux3.md

 At the end of the last one we had a crappy OS but an ok firmware.

-## first we need a little better OS
+## first we need a little better OS - stretch

 This updates the OS to Debian stretch